KILTprotocol/demo-mobile-wallet/README.md

 # KILT Demo Mobile Wallet (Sporran)

+## About
 _The sporran (/ˈspɒrən/; Scottish Gaelic for "purse"), a traditional part of Scottish Highland dress, is a pouch that performs the same function as pockets on the pocketless kilt.
 Made of leather or fur, the sporran serves as a **wallet** for any other necessary personal items._ (Source: https://en.wikipedia.org/wiki/Sporran)

+**Sporran** is the demo mobile wallet for a KILT Claimer.
+A claimer can use Sporran to create claims, request attestations, add contacts and transfer KILT Tokens.

+## Disclaimer

+⚠️ This app was designed to demo the core feature set of KILT.
+We don't recommend using it in production and it is a Work In Progress.
+However, feel free to open issues if you note that something is off.

 ## Specifications

 - Supported devices: iPhone 8 or later model (tested until iPhone X).
 Note that on the iPhone X, FaceID is not supported yet so the passcode is used. **Not tested on Android.**
 - Prerequisites: A passcode or TouchID should be set up on your device.

-## Disclaimer

-This app was designed to demo the core feature set of KILT.
-We don't recommend using it in production and it is a Work In Progress.
-However feel free to open issues if you note that something is off.

 ## Demo flow